-Perhaps the upsetting question we have been sparring with all along is, Is God's mercy in Luke's gospel "cheap?
+Is that perhaps the upsetting question we have been sparring with all along?
+Is God's mercy in Luke's gospel "cheap"?
 What does it necessarily cost him?
 Elsewhere the N.T. is clear that it costs the very life of God to get the eternal life of God into sinners.
+How costly is mercy for God into sinners.
 How costly is mercy for God in Luke?
-Given the diagnosis of the sinner's need as we have traced it above (needs real righteousness, caught in the death of mis-used righteousness, or the death of just deserts), getting such folks saved is a costly job.
-What signals are there that Jesus' own messianic sonship bears this necessary cost?
+Given the diagnosis of the sinner's need as we have traced it above (needs real righteousness, caught in the death of mis-used righteousness, or the death of just deserts), we can see from the task description (to get such folks saved) that it is a costly job.
+Luke calls disciples to count the cost of cross-bearing (14:25-28).
+What signals are there for the necessary cost involved in Jesus' own messianic sonship?

 He Must Die.
-Why?
+Why"